geoffreylitt/convivial-paper/paper.md

 ## Low floor, high ceiling

-In order to serve the widest possible audience, Wildcard is designed for tweaking existing software for one's own needs, rather than building from scratch.
-Not everyone wants to build a new app, but most people have complaints about the software they use, which they might be willing to address themselves if it were easy enough.
+Seymour Papert advocated for programming systems with a "low floor" and a "high ceiling"—making it easy for novices to get started, but also providing possible a large range of possibilities for more sophisticated users [@resnick2016].
+Unfortunately, many programming systems only provide either one or the other [@myers2000].

+- tweaking vs creation from scratch
+- in-place toolchain
+- easy things easy
+- easy things valuable
+- this seems clearly justified by the demos

+rewrite...

 ------------------------      ------------------         ----------------------------------------
-                              *Casual*                   *Not casual*
+                              *In-place*                   *Not in-place*
 *End user friendly*           **Wildcard**               IFTTT *Requires programming*        browser dev tools          editing open source software
 ------------------------      -----------------          ----------------------------------------

 We can evaluate a system for tweaking software along two dimensions.
 First, the technical capability required of the user: is programming knowledge needed?
-Second, the investment required: how much effort must the user invest to make a change?
-Can they casually make a small change, or do they need to make a larger project out of it?
+Second, whether the change is "in-place" [@inkandswitch2019]: can it be made within the same environment that the software is typically used in?
 These dimensions are not orthogonal, but they are distinct.
 For example, setting up a workflow trigger in an end user programming system like [IFTTT](https://ifttt.com/) does not require much technical skill, but it does require leaving the user's normal software and entering a separate environment.
 On the other hand, running a Javascript snippet in the browser console requires programming skills, but can be done immediately and casually in the flow of using a website.

 In addition to requiring no programming skills, Wildcard supports frequent, small modifications.
-The Wildcard table appears in the course of normal web browsing, to ensure that the tools for modification are close at hand while using the original software.
-Ink and Switch refers to this property as having an "in-place toolchain" [@inkandswitch2019].
-Wildcard also provides live feedback, immediately editing the page in response to user interaction, which gives users confidence in the changes they are making.
+The Wildcard table appears in the course of normal web browsing, to ensure that the tools for modification are close at hand while using the original software.Wildcard also provides live feedback, immediately editing the page in response to user interaction, which gives users confidence in the changes they are making.

 Spreadsheets can be used in genuinely useful ways even by someone who has learned only a tiny part of their functionality, e.g. for storing tables of numbers or computing simple sums [@nardi1991].
 This creates inherent motivation to continue using the tool and eventually learn its more powerful features.
 In contrast, many traditional programming systems require an enormous time investment before a beginner is able to create any valuable software.
 Like spreadsheets, Wildcard aims to support genuinely useful actions with little effort: for example, sorting a table with a single click, or adding an annotation by typing into a cell.
 We would expect many Wildcard users to start by using these bits of functionality, before possibly moving on to more complex features like formulas.

+High ceiling?

 ## Build for multiple tiers of users

+* make things easy for the last tier of users (low floor)
+* expose predictable structure, don't make them participate in data extraction

 Some end user programming systems are designed with a single user in mind—a lone non-programmer, needing to achieve a task through some combination of individual skills and a powerful tool.
 But in fact, real-world usage of end user programming systems is far more collaborative.
 Spreadsheets are built together by users with different levels of technical expertise: some users just write simple formulas, while their officemates help write more complex formulas or even program macros in traditional languages [@nardi1990].
 Our goal with Wildcard is to consider the full ecosystem of users and to design a tool that best combines all of their abilities.